-The Group's credit risk management is based on active monitoring by the Board of Directors, the CEO, the Risk & Finance Committee, the Credit Committee, the credit departments within the Risk Management division and the business units.
-The Group manages credit risk according to its risk appetite statement and credit policy approved by the Board of Directors, as well as through detailed lending rules approved by the CEO.
-The risk appetite statement and credit policy includes limits on large exposures to individual borrowers or groups of borrowers, on concentration of risk and on exposures to specific industries.
-The CEO ensures that the risk policy is reflected in the Group's internal framework of regulation and guidelines.
-The Group's executives are responsible for seeing that the Group's business units implement the risk policy appropriately and the CEO is responsible for the oversight of the process as a whole.
+The Group's credit risk management is based on active monitoring by the Board of Directors, the CEO, the Risk & Finance Committee, the Credit Committee, the credit departments within the Risk Management Division and the business units.
+The Group manages credit risk according to its risk appetite statement and credit policy approved by the Board of Directors as well as detailed lending rules approved by the CEO.
+The risk appetite and credit policy include limits on large exposures to individual borrowers or groups of borrowers, concentration of risk and exposures to certain industries.
+The CEO ensures that the risk policy is reflected in the Group's internal framework of regulations and guidelines.
+The Issuer's executives are responsible for ensuring that the Issuer's business units execute the risk policy appropriately and the CEO is responsible for any oversight in the process as a whole.

-Incremental credit authorisation levels are defined based on the size of units, type of customers and lending experience of credit officers.
-The Group has also implemented industry policies relating to the credit decision process by applying a target share and monitoring limits for specific industries as, for example, a percentage of the loan portfolio, probability of default targets for specific industries and LGD values.
+Incremental credit authorisation levels are defined based on size of units, types of customers and lending experience of credit officers.
+The Group has also implemented industry policies to the credit decision process.
 Credit decisions exceeding authorisation levels of business units are subject to confirmation by Credit Management, a department within Risk Management.
 Credit decisions exceeding the limits of Credit Management are subject to approval by the Group's Credit Committee.
-Credit decisions exceeding the limits of the Credit Committee are subject to approval by the Board of Directors, which holds the highest credit authorisation within the Issuer.
+Credit decisions exceeding the limits of the Credit Committee are subject to approval by the Board of Directors which holds the highest credit authorisation within the Issuer.